Swedish National Heritage Board: 17th and 18th century

 The National Heritage Board was founded in 1630.
 On the 20 May that year, Johannes Bureus who was a prominent rune researcher and King Gustavus Adolphus' private teacher, was appointed the first riksantikvarien ("National Antiquarian").
-Bureus' teachings had made the king interested in ancient monuments and national heritage sites and artifacts, at that time called "antiquities".
+Bureus' teachings had made the king interested in ancient monuments and national heritage sites and artifacts, which were at that time called "antiquities".
 Together with a priest and a young student, Bureus went on a journey through Sweden to draw and document runestones, collect old coins, chronicles, law books, letter and manuscripts.

 In 1666, Johan Hadorph the seventh National Antiquarian, established the Placat och Påbudh, Om Gamble Monumenter och Antiquiteter ("Signs and Decrees, of Old Monuments and Antiquities"), Sweden's first draft for an Antiquities Act.
 Aside from laws of the Vatican City, it was the first antiquities regulation in Europe.
 The decree made it possible to protect ancient monuments and sites from treasure hunters and vandalism, such as people who wanted to use ancient tumuli as brick kilns.

 Public interest in ancient monuments and their protection subsided after the time of the Swedish Empire in the 1720s.
 In 1780, most of the museum collections owned by the government were handed over to the National Library and the National Archives.
 In 1768, the remainder of the objects were placed in the care of the Royal Swedish Academy of Letters, History and Antiquities, with the National Antiquarian as the academy's secretary.